lucyinthesky2111/milestone-project-one/README.md

 # Skeleton
 ## Layout
-### Information Architecure
+### Information Architecture
 * The website consists of a Homepage and 4 further pages: - Course Information, About, Our Instructors and Apply and Contact.
 * Homepage – landing page with brief descriptions of, and links to, the other pages.
 * Course Information –  divided into 2 sections – Course Overview and Course Summary.
 Course Overview consists of images and corresponding captions for the 8 maintenance tasks taught on the course.
-Course Summary sets out crucial information about the course in an easy-to-read table.
+Course Summary sets out crucial information about the course in an easy to read table.
 * About –  divided into 2 sections – About Us and About You.
-About Us consists of text explaining the history of the college and about you describes the target participants for the course.
+About Us consists of text explaining the history of the college and About You describes the target participants for the course.
 * Our Instructors – provides a photo and profile of each of the 5 instructors.
 * Apply and Contact* - divided into 3 sections – Apply Here, Find Us and Contact Us.
 Apply Here provides a course application form for the user to complete, Find Us provides an embedded Google map showing the College’s location, and Contact Us provides the address, email address, and phone number for Clutch Kings College. *Apply and Contact share a page, as I felt that there was not enough content here to justify splitting them into two pages.
-Having two pages would unnecessarily increase the amount of clicks the user would have to make to find each page.
+Having two pages would unnecessarily increase the amount of clicks the user would have to make to find the required information.

 ### Navigation Bar
 * A responsive navigation bar is included on each page of the site, to allow the user to easily navigate between pages without having to go back to the homepage or rely on the browser forward and back buttons.